griffithlab/pVACtools/docs/pvacseq/errors.rst

 **The TSV file is empty.
 Please check that the input VCF contains missense, inframe indel, or frameshift mutations.**

 None of the variants in the VCF file are supported by pVACseq.
+This could be either because none of the variants have the mentioned type of consequence or none of the variants are called in the sample (i.e. have a ``0/1`` or ``1/1`` genotype).
+If you are using the ``--pass-only`` option it might also be the case that all supported variants are filtered.

 **Illegal instruction (core dumped)**